 Nearest rivals Railway Union ran in eight tries in their 48 – 0 defeat of Blackrock at Park Avenue with Railway benefiting from the return of Larissa Muldoon and Sinead Taylor.

 Railway’s tries came from Niamh Byrne (2), Emma Taylor, Aoife Maher, Siobhan McCarthy, Sinead Taylor, Meaghan Kenny and Emer O’Mahony with Taylor adding four conversions.

 The win keeps Railway in second place nine points clear of Old Belvedere in third.

 Old Belvedere have a game in hand on Railway and they kept up the pressure for second place, and a home tie in the playoffs, with a five try 36 – 0 win against Tullamore.

-Belvo’s tries came from Elise O’Byrne-White (2) Steph Barman, Jane O’Neill and a penalty try and the Dublin aristocrats will have a comparatively busy February as they play their refix match against Blackrock on Thursday 8th February before thier scheduled league match against Railway on 17th.
+Belvo’s tries came from Elise O’Byrne-White (2), Steph Barman, Jane O’Neill and a penalty try and the Dublin aristocrats will have a comparatively busy February as they play their refix match against Blackrock on Thursday 8th February before their scheduled league match against Railway on 17th.

 Cooke completed the top four rout with a 34 – 5 win against Highfield at Shaws Bridge.

 Jemma Jackson’s kicking and Ilse van Staden’s abrasive running kept Cooke on the front foot throughout the first half with Jackson picking up three penalties and van Staden a try before the break.
 Van Staden added a second try with Emma Jordan, Vicky Irwin and Dolores Hughes all crossing in the second half before Ciara O’Dwyer replied for Highfield.